 Usually, you can grow lime trees without much trouble.
-They prefer soils that have good drainage.
+Lime trees prefer soils that have good drainage.
 They do not tolerate flooding and you have to make sure the soils are right for lime trees or you could run into problems with lime trees.

 Make sure when you plant lime trees that you plant them on the south side of your home.
 This helps to take advantage of protection from winds and cold.
 They prefer full sunshine just as with any citrus fruit tree.
 But even under the best of circumstances you can run into lime tree problems, like lime tree pests.

 Common Pests of a Lime Tree